MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-query-overview.md

 It’s useful to know that many of the tasks available from the ribbon are also available by right-clicking a column, or other data, in the center pane.

 ## The left (Queries) pane
 The left pane, or **Queries** pane, displays the number of active queries and the name of the query.
 When you select a query from the left pane, its data is displayed in the center pane, where you can shape and transform the data to meet your needs.
-The following image shows the left pane with multiple queries.
+The following image shows the left pane with a query.

 ![](media/desktop-query-overview/queryoverview_theleftpane.png)